Kalnazar/E-commerce-iOS/README.md

 # E-commerce-iOS

-iOS(Storyboard) using MVVM pattern with registration and authorization forms, all data is stored in an array.
+iOS(Storyboard) using MVC pattern with registration and authorization forms, all data is stored in an array.
 There is a JSON file that was parsed from which I took information about my products.
 All this was done in Stoyboard using UITableView, UITableViewCell, UICollectionVIew, UICollectionViewCell, UIImage, TextView and etc.

 ### Screenshots